Delta-Zero-Games/steno-bot/README.md

 - Ensure all required dependencies are installed.
 - Verify that audio files are in the correct format and location.
 - Set `LOG_LEVEL` to 'debug' for more detailed output.
+- For Google Drive issues, check that the service account has the necessary permissions and that the `drive_structure.json` file is correctly configured.

 For further assistance, please open an issue on the GitHub repository.